California State University San Marcos is committed to providing a safe, inclusive

 A component of the program is a short post-test in which you must earn at least a score of 80%.
 If you score less than that you will be prompted to retake the test until you achieve the minimum score.
 The program also will allow you to review the program videos before you retake the post-test.

-You will retain access to the programs until at least May 31, 2019 for reference purposes.
-You also will receive follow-up contacts from Student Success™ highlighting key program information.
+You will receive follow-up contacts from Student Success™ highlighting key program information.

 If you have any technical difficulties accessing the program, please contact Student Success via email at email@example.com or by accessing the HELP button located in the upper right corner within the training program.
 For expeditious processing, please provide your student ID#, first/last name, and best way to reach you.